kreddy/cse15l-lab-reports/lab-report-1-week-2.md

 ## **Installing VS Code:**

-To download VS Code, I went to the Visual Studio Code Website, https://code.visualstudio.com/ and followed the instructions.
+To download VS Code, I went to the [Visual Studio Code Website](https://code.visualstudio.com/) and followed the instructions.
 Since this process was very simple and there was no confusion, I was able to check how VS Code works with no difficulties at all.

 ![VSCode](VSCode.png)